European LGBT+ equality survey shows east-west divide | DW | 14.05.2020

 The largest survey of its kind found vast discrepancies between countries — and only gradual progress.
 Even in high-scoring Germany, more people felt there had been a reduction rather than an increase in tolerance.

-Most LGBT+ couples in Europe refrain from holding hands in public and 1 in 5 feel discriminated against in the workplace, according to a new study by the European Union Agency for Fundamental Rights (FRA).
+Most LGBT+ couples in Europe refrain from holding hands in public, and one in five feel discriminated against in the workplace, according to a new study by the European Union Agency for Fundamental Rights (FRA).
 One in 10 respondents in the EU plus the UK said they had been physically or sexually attacked in the past five years.

 The report, entitled "A long way to go for LGBTI equality," explored the experiences of around 140,000 people aged 15 and above in the EU-27, the UK, Serbia and North Macedonia.
 It's the second such FRA survey, with the first dating back to 2012.